psmyrdek/blog/content/pages/prezentacje.md

 ## Towards Angular!
 📅 10.01.2018
-🗺 WarsawJS Meetup - Warszawa
+🗺 WarsawJS Meetup - Warsaw
 🎥 [YouTube](https://www.youtube.com/watch?v=v-GLQk-vcLo)

 Opening 2018 with a talk about a journey of migration to Angular from AngularJS.